 - Resettlement is not a right.
 Registration or granting of refugee status by UNHCR does not mean an individual will be referred for resettlement.

 - Resettlement remains a protection tool for highly vulnerable refugees.
-Identification for potential resettlement submission will continue to be based on individual protection needs.
+Identification for potential resettlement submission is based on individual protection needs.

 - The submission of a case for resettlement consideration is contingent on many factors, including the severity of individual protection needs, the protection environment, the position of the host country and the availability of resettlement places.